-One inch of rainfall can drop 623 gallons of water onto the roof of a 1,000-square-foot home - and through the gutter downspouts.
+One inch of rainfall drops 623 gallons of water onto the roof of a 1,000-square-foot home -- and through the gutter downspouts.
 The water can cause serious and expensive flooding and foundation problems if it collects around your house.
-Here are several relatively simple solutions for poor downspout drainage, including straight and flexible extensions and various underground piping plans.
+To prevent this, help your downspout drain correctly.
+Here are several simple solutions, including straight and flexible extensions and various underground piping plans.

 Add Downspout Extenders

 If you have well-drained soil sloping away from the foundation, simple downspout extenders may be all you need to improve downspout drainage.
-Consider a straight, folding vinyl extension.
-Another option is the accordion-style flexible extender.
-These extenders can be twisted into any angle to move the downflow away from a patio, for example.
+There are 2 types: a straight, folding vinyl extension or an accordion-style flexible extender.
+These extenders can be twisted into any angle to suit your purpose -- for example, to move the downflow away from a patio.